Al-Mustansir Billah: Biography

 He had constructed a special mihrab at one of the pillars in the Mosque of Ibn Tulun.
 Atop the mihrab, his name is engraved along with the Shahada commonly recited by the public in the Fatimid era ending with the phrase 'Ali-un Wali-u Allah, meaning "Ali is the steward of God".

-al-Mustansir's court
+His Court

 Prominent Dais/Vizirs of his era are as follows: